 - Enlisting partners in co-creating the capacity building agenda to best meet their needs

-This is made possible through the support of the Barr Foundation, The Boston Foundation, The Hyams Foundation, and The Klarman Family Foundation.
-These four partner funders are extending this invitation-only opportunity to apply to participate in TSNE’s Nonprofit Executive Director Support Pilot.
+This program is made possible through the support of the Barr Foundation, The Boston Foundation, The Hyams Foundation, and The Klarman Family Foundation.

 This completely remote cohort program will provide leaders with adaptive, flexible, and integrated support through a range of strategically targeted modalities, including peer support and networking, participatory training, facilitated discussion, one-on-one coaching, project-oriented technical assistance, and access to critical tools and resources.
 The first cohort has already begun.
 Contact us to learn more about the Nonprofit Executive Directors of Color Capacity Support program, or to inquire about future cohorts.

 Strengthening our Sector by Sharing our Learnings